aniketsingh-da/data-analytics-portfolio/README.md

-# data-analytics-portfolio
+# Data Analytics Portfolio
-End-to-end data analytics projects using SQL, Python, and Power BI.
-Includes dashboards, data pipelines, and business insights.
+A collection of end-to-end data analytics projects demonstrating expertise in **SQL, Python, and Power BI**.
+Includes **data pipelines, KPI calculations, dashboards, and actionable business insights** across real-world scenarios such as healthcare and pharmaceutical analytics.